Rosario Dawson

 Dawson had several roles in film and television adaptations of comic books.
-These include Gail in Sin City (2005) and Sin City: A Dame to Kill For (2014), Claire Temple in five of the Marvel Netflix series (2015–2018), and providing the voices of Diana Prince / Wonder Woman in the DC Animated Movie Universe and Space Jam: A New Legacy and Barbara Gordon / Batgirl in The Lego Batman Movie.
+These include Gail in Sin City (2005) and Sin City: A Dame to Kill For (2014), Claire Temple in five television series of the Marvel Cinematic Universe (2015–2018), and providing the voices of Diana Prince / Wonder Woman in the DC Animated Movie Universe and Space Jam: A New Legacy and Barbara Gordon / Batgirl in The Lego Batman Movie.
 In 2021, she had a recurring role in the Dwayne Johnson autobiographical comedy series Young Rock and a main role in the Hulu miniseries Dopesick.

 Early life

-Rosario Dawson was born on May 9, 1979, in New York City.
+Rosario Isabel Dawson was born on May 9, 1979, in New York City.
 Her mother, Isabel Celeste, is of Puerto Rican, Cuban, and African ancestry.
 Isabel was 17 years old when Rosario was born; she never married Rosario's biological father, Patrick C. Harris.
 When Dawson was a year old, Isabel married Greg Dawson, a construction worker.
 Isabel and Greg moved into a reclaimed building on East 13th Street after being approved as members of an affordable housing plan.
 The family later moved to Garland, Texas.

 Career

-1995-2001: Early days
+1995–2001: Early days

 As a child, Dawson made a brief appearance on Sesame Street.
 At the age of 15, she was discovered on her front-porch step by photographer Larry Clark and Harmony Korine, with Korine deciding that she was perfect for a part he had written in his screenplay for the controversial 1995 film Kids.
 She went on to star in varied roles in independent films and blockbusters, such as He Got Game, Men in Black II, and Rent.

 In 1998, Dawson provided an introductory voice-over for the remixed version of Prince's single "1999".
 The voice-over was a commentary on the state of the world in the next to last year before the new millennium.
 The following year, she appeared in The Chemical Brothers' video for the song "Out of Control" from the album Surrender.
 She is also featured on the track "She Lives in My Lap" from the second disc of the OutKast album Speakerboxxx/The Love Below, in which she speaks the introduction and a brief interlude towards the end.

 In 2001, she appeared in the film Josie and the Pussycats as band member Valerie Brown, and had a role in Chelsea Walls, the directorial debut of Ethan Hawke.

-2002-2014: Career progression
+2002–2014: Career progression

 Dawson starred opposite Edward Norton in the Spike Lee drama 25th Hour (2002).
 In the same year, her role of Laura Vasquez in the blockbuster Men in Black II proved to be a turning point in her career.